 NO SECTOR PLAN COMPLETED?
 Y/N ADOPTED?
-Y/N ADOPTION DATE DATE OF NEXT REVIEW COMMENTS 1 Disaster Management Plan Yes Yes The 2023/2024 draft disaster management plan and sector plan are attached as annexures.
-This plans will be approved concurrently with the IDP in May 2023 2 Performance Management System (PMS) Yes Yes The 2023/2024, PMS of the municipality is still in a draft stage and will be adopted together with the IDP before the end of May 2023 3 Work place Skills Development Plan Yes Yes This is done on annual basis 4 Audit Improvement Plan (AIP) Yes uThukela district municipality has developed the the audit action plan to address the issues raised in the AG report.The aim of this plan is to improve the audit opinion 5 Capital Investment Programme/ Framework (CIP) Yes Yes Three Year Capital Program was prepared and incorporated into the draft IDP 6 Local Economic Development (LED) plan Yes Yes The LED plan was approved on the 29 March 2021 and is attached as an annexure.
-7 Environmental management framework Yes Yes The framework is completed 8 Water Services Development Plan (WSDP) Yes Yes The WSDP was reviewed and adopted in 25 November 2022.It is attached as an annexure 9 Integrated Waste Management Plan Yes Yes The IWMP was developed and adopted in 29 June 2022 and is attached as annexure
+Y/N ADOPTION DATE DATE OF NEXT REVIEW COMMENTS 1 Disaster Management Plan Yes Yes The 2024/2025 draft disaster management plan and sector plan are still in a draft stage.
+This plans will be approved concurrently with the IDP in May 2024 2 Performance Management System (PMS) Yes Yes The 2024/2025, PMS of the municipality is still in a draft stage and will be adopted together with the IDP before the end of May 2024 3 Work place Skills Development Plan Yes Yes This is done on annual basis 4 Audit Improvement Plan (AIP) Yes uThukela district municipality has developed the the audit action plan to address the issues raised in the AG report.
+The aim of this plan is to improve the audit opinion 5 Capital Investment Programme/ Framework (CIP) Yes Yes Three Year Capital Program was prepared and incorporated into the draft IDP.
+6 Local Economic Development (LED) plan Yes Yes The LED plan was approved on the 29 March 2021 and is attached as an annexure.
+7 Environmental management framework Yes Yes The framework is completed 8 Water Services Development Plan (WSDP) Yes Yes The WSDP was reviewed and adopted in 25 November 2022.
+9 Integrated Waste Management Plan Yes Yes The IWMP was developed and adopted in 29 June 2022 and is attached as annexure

-10 Transportation Plan Yes Yes Public transport plan was developed and 10 Transportation Plan res res adopted by Council and its due for review 11 Financial Plan Yes Yes Is reviewed annually and is part of this document 12 Spatial Development Framework Yes Yes The draft 2023/2024 SDF is prepared with the IDP as a sector plan and it will be adopted concurrently with the IDP.
-The 2022/23 SDF and the draft 23/24 SDF is attached as an annexure 13 Communication Strategy Yes Yes The 2022/2023 strategy has been developed and adopted by council, is attached as annexure and the 2023/2024 strategy will be adopted before the start of the financial year.
-14 Fraud and Corruption Prevention Strategy Yes Yes The Fraud and corruption strategy was reviewed and adopted by Council on the 29 June 2022 and is under implementation 15 Tourism Plan Yes Yes It was developed and adopted by council and is under review concurrently 16 Climate change response Plan(mitigation & adaptation options) Yes Yes It was prepared and adopted by council 17 Natural resources management Plan Yes Yes 18 Rural development plan Yes Rural plan has been developed and approved.
+10 Transportation Plan Yes Yes Public transport plan was developed and adopted by Council and its due for review 11 Financial Plan Yes Yes Is reviewed annually and is part of this document 12 Spatial Development Framework Yes Yes The draft 2024/2025 SDF is prepared with the IDP as a sector plan, and it will be adopted concurrently with the IDP.
+13 Communication Strategy Yes Yes The 2023/2024 strategy has been developed and adopted by council, and the 2024/2025 strategy will be adopted before the start of the financial year.
+14 Fraud and Corruption Prevention Strategy Yes Yes The Fraud and corruption strategy was reviewed and adopted by Council on the 29 June 2022 and is under implementation 15 Tourism Plan Yes Yes It was developed and adopted by council and is under review concurrently 16 Climate change response Plan (mitigation & adaptation options) Yes Yes It was prepared and adopted by council 17 Natural resources management Plan Yes Yes 18 Rural development plan Yes Rural plan has been developed and approved.
 The plan was approved on the 31 May 2019.